NNPDF/eko/doc/source/theory/Matching.rst

 which is the only coupled system amongst the |DGLAP| equations.

-Next, we list the explicit matching conditions for the different evolution distributions up to |LO|.
+Next, we list the explicit matching conditions for the different evolution distributions up to |NNLO|.
-Note, that the non-trivial matching of the discontinuities only enters at |NNLO| or higher orders and it is parametrized by operators multplying the different EKOs.
+Note that the non-trivial matching of the discontinuities only enters at |NNLO| or higher orders and it is parametrized by operators multplying the different EKOs.
+These operators are unique and depends on the scale only through the couplig constant :math:`a_s`.
+If scale variations are active matching conditions on :math:`a_s` have to be applied, see :doc:`perturbative QCD <pQCD>`.

 Zero Thresholds
 ---------------